 Although this title invokes laughter most days, it carries with it a bit of meaning and truth.
 Honestly, who doesn’t need saving every once and a while?

-We all need a little saving, even over here at casa de phillips….saving from ourselves, saving from materialism, saving from a sibling’s jealous hand, saving from competitive mothering, saving from the ice cream sitting in the freezer, saving from the children who seem to know the moment a bathroom is entered in search of privacy, saving from life’s insecurities, saving from the false truths of the media, saving from having to endure one more request for water at bedtime.
+We all need a little saving, even over here at casa de phillips….saving from ourselves, saving from materialism, saving from a sibling’s jealous hand, saving from competitive mothering, saving from the ice cream sitting in the freezer, saving from the children who seem to know the moment a bathroom is entered in search of privacy, saving from the comparison trap, saving from life’s insecurities, saving from the false truths of the media, saving from having to endure one more request for water at bedtime.

 Just saving in general.